Iska555/Market-Scenario-Generator/README.md

 ## 📖 Overview

-The **Market Scenario Generator** is a full-stack quantitative finance application designed to simulate future market paths using advanced statistical models.
+The **Market Scenario Generator** is a full-stack finance application designed to simulate future market paths using advanced statistical models.
 Unlike traditional tools that rely on simple normal distributions, this engine incorporates **Gaussian Mixture Models (GMM)** and **EWMA Volatility** to capture "fat tails" and realistic market crashes.

 This project serves as a modular framework for portfolio stress testing, Value-at-Risk (VaR) calculation, and quantitative research.